patdie421/pct-connectors-rebuild/README.md

 6 : GND
 </pre>
 ### PCT to Colorswitch cable
-### db15 to Colorswitch cable
+### db15 to Colorswitch cable (for Apple IIGS)
 ### Chat Mauve to Colorswitch cable
 Several connection are possible.
-You can use internal (on card) or external connector (throug db connectors)
+You can use internal (on card) or external connector (throug db connectors).
 #### Chat Mauve on card IDC8 connector
 <pre>
   =================